 “But this is not a rational approach,” says our Salt Lake City divorce attorney.
 You do not deserve to be treated as someone who is dangerous for your spouse and/or child just because you have a mental illness.
 Many of those diagnosed with mental illnesses pose no threat to those around them.

 Let our lawyers evaluate your case and ensure that your divorce or child support case is handled fairly if you have a mental illness or are being falsely accused of having one.
-Get a free consultation by calling at 801-804-5152 today.
+Get a legal consultation by calling at 801-804-5152 today.